emanoel-bruno/Compiler-CP/README.md

 If you want run from the .jar just go to the releases folder

-### Fazer
+### To do

-1. Implementar panic mode
-2. Implementar Syntax Analyser
-3. Implementar Semantic Analyser
+1. Implement Semantic Analyser
-4. Implementar Code Generator
+2. Implement Code Generator